zerynth/docs-v3/docs/new_posts/2021-03-29-zerynth-toolchain.md

 - The device must be discovered, namely its hardware parameters must be collected (uid).
 - Once discovered an alias must be assigned.
 Depending on the type of device target and classname can be assigned in the same step.
-- The device must be _virtualized_, namely a suited virtual machine must be loaded on the device microcontroller Sometimes the device automatic recognition is not enough to gather all the device parameters or to allow the usage of JTAG/SWD probes.
-In such cases additional commands have been introduced in order to manually specify the additional parameters.
+- The zerynth OS must be loaded into the device microcontroller.
+Sometimes the device automatic recognition is not enough to gather all the device parameters or to allow the usage of JTAG/SWD probes.
+In such cases, additional commands have been introduced in order to manually specify the additional parameters.
 A separate database of devices with advanced configurations is maintained.

 ## ztc device burn
 Burn a device with  `IDENTIFIER` with the archive found in the `ZERYNTH_ARCHIVE` path.